From Spark to Fire: Modeling and Mitigating Error Cascades in LLM-Based Multi-Agent Collaboration: Endogenous Vulnerabilities

 The non-linear term $1-\prod(\cdot)$ captures that repeated exposure raises the chance that agent $i$ adopts the seed once any neighbor has already adopted it.
 When the auxiliary indicator $\mathcal{R}>1$ places the system in a supercritical regime, the dominant amplification mode associated with spectral radius $\rho(A)$ governs the early growth direction, and a single seed can expand rapidly in coverage.
 Thus, Cascade Amplification is not a quirk of a particular prompt, but a structural consequence of high exposure coupling under the given interaction graph.

 {\textbf{Empirical Evidence.}} We measure propagation using $S(t)$, the fraction of agents adopting the tracer error at message step $t$.
-For simplicity, adoption in the logged interaction is operationalized as a binary state, indicating whether an agent incorporated or relied on the tracer seed in its current output.
+For simplicity, adoption in the logged interaction is operationalized as a binary state, indicating whether an agent incorporated or relied on the tracer seed in its current output; explicit rejection or negation of the seed is not counted as adoption.
 Figure~\ref{fig:cascade_curves} shows consistent topology-dependent signatures across six frameworks.
 In chain workflows (\textit{LangChain} \cite{langchain}, \textit{MetaGPT} \cite{metagpt}), the error advances sequentially and produces a stepwise increase in $S(t)$.
 In star workflows (\textit{LangGraph} \cite{langgraph}, \textit{CrewAI} \cite{crewai}), once the hub agent adopts the seed, it broadcasts the falsehood to all workers, yielding a sharp jump in $S(t)$ (for example, \textit{LangGraph} reaches high coverage by $t{=}2$).
-In mesh workflows (\textit{AutoGen} \cite{wu2024autogen}, \textit{Camel} \cite{li2023camel}), broadcast-style interaction produces near-immediate contamination with $t\le 3$.
+In mesh workflows (\textit{AutoGen} \cite{wu2024autogen}, \textit{CAMEL} \cite{li2023camel}), broadcast-style interaction produces near-immediate contamination with $t\le 3$.
 Across the six frameworks, cascades often saturate: five reach 100\% final infection, including settings with explicit reviewer or QA roles, so role assignment alone does not reliably stop propagation once the seed starts spreading through the workflow.
 Statistics and experimental configurations are provided in Appendix~\ref{app:threat-model-impl}.